Global Impact Board Member

 In December 2012, President Barack Obama appointed Kambou to the President’s Global Development Council, where she served as an advisor to the Administration until January 2017.
 Also in 2012, President Bill Clinton tapped Kambou to serve as an Advisor to the Clinton Global Initiative.
 In 2010, United States Secretary of State Hillary Clinton appointed Kambou to represent ICRW on the U.S. Commission to UNESCO.

 Boston University’s School of Public Health recognized Kambou with the Distinguished Alumni Award in 2010 for her contributions to the field of public health, and in 2011, Ashoka named Kambou as a ChangemakeHER, the inaugural celebration of the world’s most influential and inspiring women.
 Kambou is a recipient of the Perdita Huston Human Rights Award, conferred in 2013 by the United Nations Association of the National Capital Area, the Distinguished Alumna award conferred by Boston University in 2015, and the Distinguished Honors Scholar award conferred by the University of Connecticut in 2017.
 Kambou is a member of the Board of Directors of Free the Slaves and of Global Impact.

 Prior to ICRW, Kambou lived in Africa for more than a decade, managing signature programs for CARE.
 Through her work, she focused on addressing the social and economic vulnerability of marginalized populations, strengthening civil society in post-conflict settings, and promoting participatory development of underserved urban and rural communities.
 Prior to her work in Africa, Kambou managed the Center for International Health, which she co-founded in 1987, at the Boston University School of Public Health.

-Kambou lives in Maryland with her husband, a senior economist at the World Bank.
-Her son is a chef, and her daughter is serving as a Peace Corps Volunteer.
+Kambou lives in the United Kingdom with her husband, a senior economist at the World Bank.
+Her son is a chef, and her daughter has served as a Peace Corps Volunteer.